 The Big Six

-There’s no rare, purple sprouting inaccessible food on this list.
+There’s no rare, inaccessible food on this list.
 These super six aren’t expensive, and are likely things you already have in your fridge.
 Granted, they may not usually be on your kids’ menu, but with a few clever recipes your children will be wolfing them down in no time.

 G: Green Leafy Vegetables.
 Bursting with anti-cancer nutrients and a great source of protein, kale, spinach and romaine lettuce must be on the menu – but you might need to hide them in the beginning.
-Easily blitzed them into a smoothie with a banana, a cup of almond milk and some frozen berries, the purple hue will cover up any hint of greenness!
+Easily blitz them into a smoothie with a banana, a cup of almond milk and some frozen berries, the purple hue will cover up any hint of greenness!
 Or try this one – which is almost guaranteed to get some greens into unwilling children and their adult counterparts!